olniek/Instacart-Grocery-Analysis-Python/README.md

-# Instacart Grocery Analysis
+# Instacart Grocery Analysis Project

 **Project Summary**

-This repository explores Instacart’s sales data to uncover customer purchasing patterns and inform marketing strategies.
-The analysis identifies peak shopping times, spending behaviors, product popularity, and customer segmentation based on loyalty, region, age, income, and family status.
-These insights help optimize promotions, ads, and targeted marketing efforts.
+This project analyzes Instacart's sales data to identify customer purchasing patterns and inform marketing strategies.
+The analysis focuses on understanding:

+*   Peak shopping times
+*   Customer spending behaviors
+*   Product popularity
+*   Customer segmentation based on various demographics

+The insights gained from this analysis are intended to help optimize promotional activities, targeted advertising, and overall marketing efforts.

-**Key Questions**
+**Key Analytical Questions**

+This project aims to answer the following key questions about Instacart's customer and sales data:

-When are the busiest shopping times?
+*   **Shopping Times:** When are the busiest hours and days for shopping activity?

-When do customers spend the most?
+*   **Spending Habits:** When do customers tend to spend the most money on groceries?

-How can products be grouped by price for marketing?
+*   **Product Grouping:** How can products be categorized by price to inform marketing and promotional strategies?

-Which products are the most popular?
+*   **Product Popularity:** Which grocery products are the most frequently purchased?

-How does brand loyalty impact shopping habits?
+*   **Brand Loyalty:** How does customer loyalty level influence shopping habits and purchase frequency?

-Do ordering habits vary by region, age, or family status?
+*   **Demographic Variations:** Do ordering habits differ based on customer region, age group, or family status?

-How do different customer profiles behave?
+*   **Customer Profiles:**  What distinct customer profiles can be identified based on purchasing behavior and demographics?

+**Presentation**

+- **Presentation.xlsx**: Contains a summary of the key findings and insights from the analysis, presented in a format suitable for stakeholders.
+Please refer to this file for a concise overview of the project's outcomes.

-**Folder Structure**
+**Repository Folder Structure**

-01_Project_Management – Project brief and documentation
+The repository is organized into the following folders:

-02_Data – Datasets (not uploaded due to size limits)
+*   **`02_Data`**: Contains the datasets used in the analysis. _Note: Datasets are not uploaded to the repository due to file size limitations._

-03_Scripts – Python code (Jupyter Notebooks)

-04_Analysis – Visualizations and insights

-05_Sent_to_Client – Final report

-**Code & Tools**

-Python (Jupyter Notebooks)
-Libraries: Pandas, NumPy, OS, Matplotlib, Seaborn, Scipy

-**Disclaimer**
+*   **`03_Scripts`**
+    *   `Final Report.py` (Exported Jupyter Notebook): The main script containing the data analysis and visualizations.
+*   **`04_Analysis`**: Stores the outputs of the analysis, including:
+    *   `Visualizations`:  Contains generated charts and graphs representing key findings.

+**Code and Tools Used**

+The project utilizes the following tools and libraries:

+*   **Jupyter Notebook**: Used for interactive coding, analysis, and report generation.
+*   **Pandas**: library for data manipulation and analysis.
+*   **NumPy**: library for numerical computing.
+*   **OS**: module for interacting with the operating system.
+*   **Matplotlib**: library for creating static, interactive, and animated visualizations.
+*   **Seaborn**: library for making statistical graphics.
+*   **Scipy**: library for scientific computing and technical computing.

+**Disclaimer Regarding Data**

-Instacart’s dataset is publicly available, but customer data is fictitious and used for Career Foundry’s Data Analytics program.
+The Instacart dataset used in this project is publicly available.
+However, it is important to note that while the data structure and product information are representative of Instacart's business, **all customer data within the dataset is fictitious and is solely for educational purposes within Career Foundry's Data Analytics program.**  No real customer data is involved in this analysis.